rhiever/datacleaner/README.md

     copy: bool
         Make a copy of the data set (default: False)

-    encoder: str
+    encoder: category_encoders transformer
-        The name of an encoder from category_encoders to use (default: None)
+        The a valid category_encoders transformer which is passed an inferred cols list.
+Default (None: LabelEncoder)

+    encoder_kwargs: category_encoders
+        The a valid sklearn transformer to encode categorical features.
+Default (None)

     Returns
     ----------